benjaminspringer98/dab-project-ii/REFLECTION.md

 - users are identified through uuid that is stored locally (only a part of it is shown in the frontend, for simplicity)
 - llm generates 3 answers for each question
 - maximum of twenty questions and answers are shown on the course page and the question page
+- users can only create one question/answers per minute (shared timer for both)

 ## Server Side Rendering (SSR)